 There is no known cause of the toxic reaction from ingesting grapes, raisins, or currants; however, it is known that cats, and possibly ferrets as well, can suffer severe, acute kidney failure after eating any type of grape or raisin-containing product.
 Unlike other foods, the toxicity of grapes does not appear to be dose-dependent; even very small amounts can be injurious to some animals while others are not affected until a large dose is consumed.
 Veterinary care will include decontamination via induced vomiting or activated charcoal, kidney function monitoring, and often aggressive supporting care tactics.

 While using a small burner or simmer pot to heat liquid potpourri or wax melts may seem like an easy and safe way to scent your home, it has been found to be a danger to cats.
-The scent is often enticing enough for a curious cat to take a couple licks, and that is all it takes to cause severe chemical burns in the mouth, esophagus, and stomach.
+The scent is often enticing enough for a curious cat to take a couple of licks, and that is all it takes to cause severe chemical burns in the mouth, esophagus, and stomach.
 A high enough dosage will also lead to difficulty breathing, vomiting, tremors, weakness, and possible organ damage.

 Many non-smokers brush this danger off as it isn’t a substance in their home, but if your cat is allowed outside at any time, it may encounter and consume dropped cigarette butts.
-Consumption of nicotine gums pose a double danger to cats as many brands are sweetened with xylitol which is also toxic.
-Nicotine raises both heart rate and blood pressure, and in sufficient quantities can cause neurological damage.
+Consumption of nicotine gums poses a double danger to cats as many brands are sweetened with xylitol which is also toxic.
+Nicotine raises both heart rate and blood pressure, and insufficient quantities can cause neurological damage.
 Many animals will attempt to self-decontaminate (often by ingesting grasses or other stomach irritants) or may spontaneously vomit, but it is safest to have a veterinary evaluation in case further decontamination, IV fluids, or other medication is necessary to stabilize your cat.

 Tea Tree Oil

-Often touted as a natural wonder drug for humans for its antibacterial, anti-fungal, possibly anti-inflammatory and anti-parasitic properties, tea tree oil should never be used on cats.
+Often touted as a natural wonder-drug for humans for its antibacterial, anti-fungal, possibly anti-inflammatory, and anti-parasitic properties, tea tree oil should never be used on cats.
 Also known as melaleuca oil, it is sold in several concentrations with 100% oil resulting in severe poisoning with as little as 7 drops and fatalities with as little as 10ml.
-Symptoms when exposed include weakness, tremors, loss of balance or the inability to walk, coma, and death.
+Symptoms, when exposed, include weakness, tremors, loss of balance or the inability to walk, coma, and death.

 No matter how carefully you guard against accidental poisoning, you need to be prepared in the event it occurs.
 Proper preparation for an emergency situation will increase the chances of your cat’s survival and return to good health.
-Build a cat first aid kit, have a list of important phone numbers including animal poison control and your veterinary clinic, and keep a cat transport handy (if applicable) to be able to respond swiftly in any emergency.
+Build a cat first aid kit, have a list of important phone numbers including animal poison control and your veterinary clinic and keep a cat transport handy (if applicable) to be able to respond swiftly in any emergency.